|

 director, ritual artist, musician, and the founder of

-Community College adjunct professor of World Religions.
-He was born
+adjunct professor of World Religions.
+He was born and raised in

-and raised in Texas, lived in California for ten years, and
+Texas, lived in California for ten years, and spent the last ten

-currently lives in Dallas, Texas, near his family.
-He has a B.A. in
+years of his life in Dallas, Texas, near his family.
+He received a

-Religion from a Protestant university, a M.A. in Spirituality from
+B.A. in Religion from a Protestant university, a M.A. in

-a Catholic college, and a Master of Divinity degree from a
+Spirituality from a Catholic college, and a Master of Divinity

-His primary meditation teacher is the Venerable Thich Nhat Hanh,
+His primary meditation teacher was the Venerable Thich Nhat Hanh,

 and he was ordained by him into the "Order of Interbeing"